harelsegev/INDXRipper/README.md

 ```bash
 pip install construct==2.10.56
 ```
-Alternatively, you can use the windows standalone executable.
+Alternatively, you can use the Windows standalone executable.

 ## Usage
 ```bash